-- Dirty Communists / Those Wacky Nazis: The COG takes many elements from both Communism and Fascism.
+- Commie Nazis: The COG takes many elements from both Communism and Fascism.
 It's pretty much an idealized version of both.

-- Putting on the Reich: A lot of the COG's symbols invoke Nazi Germany, although the COG is not blatantly racist.
-Their discrimination is due more to nationalism than anything else, as they have no issues with different skin colors or religions, so long as your nation is part of the COG.
+- Putting on the Reich: A lot of the COG's symbols invoke Nazi Germany, although the COG is more fascist than racist.
+Any discrimination is due more to nationalism than anything else, as they have no issues with different skin colors or religions, so long as your nation is part of the COG.
 Even allies like the Pesanga are subject to discrimination despite providing the COG's best commandos because their nation is not an official part of the COG.

 - Skeleton Government: The Locust War is not kind to the COG government.
 By 15 AE, only Chairman Prescott is left.
 Oh, and all of those VIP's who were secretly evacuated to Azura while the Gears and civilians died fighting the Locust.

 - Take Over the World: The COG managed to do this just a few weeks before the Locust invaded the surface.